Skip to Content

 Ingredients Overview:

-• Baby spinach: Though regular will work if you can't get your hands on baby spinach.
+• Baby spinach leaves: Regular spinach will work if you can't get your hands on baby spinach.

-• Almonds: I use Marcona almonds in this recipe but regular blanched almonds will do.
+• Almonds: I use Marcona almonds in this recipe but feel free to use regular blanched almonds.

 • A small red onion.